The Toxic Lady

 Kane nevertheless drew blood from her patient and passed the vial onto Dr. Julie Gorchynski, who noticed another peculiarity — the presence of manila specks in the blood.
 Before either could comment as to why it was there, Kane passed out.
 Gorchynski started to feel ill, and sat down — and then she, too, fainted.
-Soon after, respiratory therapist Maureen Welch, who was also in the room (and per one report, also smelled the ammonia odor), also lost consciousness.
+Soon after, respiratory therapist Maureen Welch, who was also in the room (and per a report in Discover Magazine, also smelled the ammonia odor), also lost consciousness.

 With mass hysteria not a viable cause, to date, no one is sure what caused this slew of reactions.
 The best guess?
 A seemingly impossible combination of reactions and coincidences, turning Ramirez’s failing kidneys — the ultimate cause of her death — into the source of poisonous gas.